 This disease affects sealed brood and has characteristic disease signs, which may include the following:

 - uneven 'pepper-pot' brood pattern

-- dark scales (which are difficult to remove from cells)
+- hard, dark scales which are difficult to remove from cells

 - erratic or uneven brood pattern